pirate-party-uk/policy/Nationalisation.md

 #### Developing Comprehensive Workforce Plans

 To address the evolving needs of the population and the complexities of service provision, the Pirate Party UK calls for the prioritization of comprehensive workforce plans.
-These plans should take into account demographic shifts, technological advancements, and changing patient (NHS) or client needs.
+These plans should consider demographic shifts, technological advancements, and changing patient, passenger, pupil, client, etc needs.
 By strategically planning for workforce recruitment, training, and retention, the government can ensure a skilled and sustainable workforce that can effectively deliver services to the public.

 #### Creating Favorable Working Conditions